Naoko Ogigami

 Naoko Ogigami (荻上 直子, Ogigami Naoko) is a Japanese film director, screenwriter, and cinematographer.
 She first began gaining attention after winning several prizes at the PIA Film Festival for her short film Hoshino-Kun, Yumeno-Kun (2001).
 Among her most notable works are her films Kamome Shokudo and Megane.
 Her filmography is typified by their minimalistic quality and a common theme of questioning national identity.
-At the 2008 Berlin International Film Festival Megane won the Manfred Salzberger Award, for "broadening the boundaries of cinema today."
+At the 2008 Berlin International Film Festival Megane won the Manfred Salzgeber Award, for "broadening the boundaries of cinema today."

 Early life and education

 Ogigami attended Chiba University's Image Science program with an initial interest in photography and learning the science of creating images.
 Eventually deciding against pursuing photography, Ogigami then turned to studying film due to her fascination with moving images.
 After graduating in 1994, she moved to the United States to study film at the University of Southern California.
 There she studied for six years, learning English and completing a graduate degree in film production.
 Upon returning to Japan in 2000, she initially struggled to find a job and reacclimate herself back into Japanese society before she began writing and directing films.